brettz9/webappfind/README-old.md

-Although there may be some advantages to storing meta-data at the individual file level, I did not see a very convenient way in which Windows would allow the addition of arbitary meta-data which Firefox could easily query (besides the registry, Windows does not appear to offer arbitrary addition and editing of properties through its UI though programs, e.g., TortoiseGit, are able to overlay the properties and
+Although there may be some advantages to storing meta-data at the individual file level, I did not see a very convenient way in which Windows would allow the addition of arbitrary meta-data which the browser could easily query (besides the registry, Windows does not appear to offer arbitrary addition and editing of properties through its UI though programs, e.g., TortoiseGit, are able to overlay the properties and